Hardcore (1979 film): Plot

 In December 1977, Jake Van Dorn, a devout Calvinist businessman and single father from Grand Rapids, Michigan, faces a parent's worst nightmare when his teenage daughter, Kristen, vanishes during a church-sponsored trip to Bellflower, California.
-Months pass with no leads until May 1978, when Andy Mast, a brash private investigator from Los Angeles, presents Van Dorn with shocking evidence: an 8 mm stag film purchased in an L.A. sex shop, depicting Kristen engaged in a sexual act with two men.
-Horrified, Van Dorn becomes convinced his daughter has been kidnapped and forced into sex work.
+Months pass with no leads until May 1978, when Andy Mast, a brash private investigator from Los Angeles, presents Van Dorn with shocking evidence: an 8 mm stag film purchased in a Los Angeles sex shop, depicting Kristen engaged in a sexual act with two men.
+Horrified, Van Dorn becomes convinced his daughter has been kidnapped and forced into pornography.

-Flying to L.A., Van Dorn confronts Mast, only to find him distracted by a porn star he was meant to investigate.
+Flying to Los Angeles, Van Dorn confronts Mast, only to find him distracted by a porn star he was meant to investigate.
 Disgusted, Van Dorn fires him and takes matters into his own hands.
 He plunges into the city's seedy underbelly, visiting peep shows, brothels, and adult stores, but his rigid morals clash with the exploitative world he encounters.
 Frustrated by the LAPD's indifference, he poses as a pornography producer, placing an ad in the Los Angeles Free Press to lure potential informants.

 Respondents flood his motel room, including "Jism Jim," a disheveled actor from the stag film.
 After a violent interrogation, Jim directs Van Dorn to Niki, a streetwise prostitute who claims to know Kristen's whereabouts.
 Though wary, Van Dorn pays Niki to guide him through California's porn circuit.
 Unbeknownst to him, his brother-in-law Wes rehires Mast, who tails the pair as their search intensifies.

 Their uneasy partnership leads them from Los Angeles to San Diego and eventually San Francisco, with Van Dorn and Niki slowly bridging their ideological divide.
 Niki, accustomed to being objectified, finds unexpected respect in Van Dorn's company, while he confides in her about his failed marriage and emotional detachment as a father.
 Their discussions reveal stark contrasts in their views on religion and sexuality, yet mutual dependence grows.